eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 3. **Invocation Mechanism**: Establishing a communication channel between the Wallet Unit and the remote Relying Party Instance presents challenges due to inconsistent invocation methods.
-One approach considered by standardization bodies involves using custom URI schemes, such as "mdoc://" or "openid4vp://".
+One approach considered by standardisation bodies involves using custom URI schemes, such as "mdoc://" or "openid4vp://".
 In this approach, the mobile operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
 Another approach is the use of domain-bound universal links (a.k.a. app links).
 However, relying on custom URI schemes or universal links introduces variability in User